Passionate about our vision to create a disability confident Australia, our people are flexible, collaborative, open minded and focused on results.

 Directing Change Project Officer

-Dragan joined the Australian Network on Disability as a Directing Change Project Officer, in August 2022.
+Dragan joined the Australian Network on Disability (AND) as a Directing Change Project Officer, in August 2022.

 Prior to joining AND, he has worked in diverse roles that has helped him refine his organisational, teamwork, and interpersonal skills.
 Dragan has experience of working in private, government and non-for-profit sector.
 Dragan is passionate about the inclusion of people with disabilities and making disability more mainstream.